 Idiopathic epilepsy (IE) is the most common cause of chronic seizures in dogs and can have numerous adverse effects on dogs and owners.
 Disruptions in brain glucose metabolism can contribute to seizure frequency.
 Anti-epileptic drugs used to reduce or eliminate seizures commonly cause side effects which must be balanced with the benefits of reduced seizure frequency.

-Idiopathic epilepsy (IE) can reduce the quality of the dog’s life as well as their lifespan.
+IE can reduce the quality of the dog’s life as well as their lifespan.
 The impact of caring for a dog with IE may afect the owner’s quality of life and subsequent treatment decisions.
-In addition to seizures, canine idiopathic epilepsy also impairs dogs’ cognition.
+In addition to seizures, canine IE also impairs dogs’ cognition.

 An electroencephalogram (EEG) is a non-invasive procedure that displays the electrical activity generated by nerve impulses in the brain.
 Although not a tool typically available in private practice, dogs with epilepsy will have an abnormal EEG.

 A study showed that the salivary cortisol level, a measure of stress, increases significantly after a seizure in both dogs and owners.2 In one study, increased seizure frequency was shown to be associated with significantly decreased quality of life for dogs as perceived by owners, as well as a concern for owners.3

 Dogs with IE may show lower trainability, as shown by difficulty obeying a sit command, being slower to learn new tricks, and showing decreased attention spans; common anti-epileptic drugs may also worsen these behaviors.4 Dogs with epilepsy may also have difficulty finding dropped food, wander without purpose, and be less likely to recognize familiar people.5 This is even true for dogs under 4 years of age.